corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ```

 Important: If the adminListener is present in the config it means that the service should only be used via Admin RPC.
-Thus the `shell` configuration property is disabled.
-Only one of `shell` and `adminListener` can be used.

 ## Network Parameters